 Given current trends, fentanyl may even surpass heroin someday as the deadliest street drug ever.

 All the markers are there.
-In a chart published by the National Institute on Drug Abuse, the 19,000 synthetic painkiller overdose deaths in 2016 already looks like the lower corner of a frightening “J” curve.
+In a chart published by the National Institute on Drug Abuse, the 19,000 synthetic painkiller overdose deaths in 2016 already look like the lower corner of a frightening “J” curve.

 That “J” curve starts in 1999 with almost zero deaths in the United States attributed to synthetic opioid overdose deaths.
 But by 2013, that number had climbed to 5,000 deaths from opioid overdoses, a remarkable escalation.
 Unfortunately, it only took three more years after that to reach 19,000.
 The following year in 2017, it was close to 30,000.

-Cheap, Effective and Lethal
+Cheap, Effective, and Lethal

 The problems with synthetics opioids are two-fold.
 They are incredibly lethal and they are incredibly effective.

 Fentanyl alone is said to be 50 – 100 times more effective than the gold standard of painkillers, morphine.
-Fentanyl has chemical analogues that are off the charts stronger.
+Fentanyl has chemical analogs that are off the charts stronger.
 Sufentanil, for example, is said to be 500-1,000 times stronger than morphine and that doesn’t even touch carfentanil, which is said to be 10,000 times more potent than morphine.